devicetree-org/lopper/README-architecture.md

   - the lopper system device tree object
   - the assist options dictionary

-The options dictionary minimally contains the 'verbose' key, which indicates the level of verbosity that lopper is using.
-Additional options (such as command line inputs) will be added in the future.
+The options dictionary minimally contains the following keys:

+   'verbose': indicates the level of verbosity that lopper is using.
+   'outdir': indicates the lopper output directory (from a lop or command line) 'args': any remaining assist specific arguments (from a lop or command line)

 Once called, the function can use the node number and the system device tree (with its embedded FDT) to discover more information about the tree and